jkransen/fijnstof/README.md

 Set the serial device here, the host/port of the target Domoticz installation.

+Start the service

+    sudo service fijnstof start

+Logging should appear in the daemon log

+    tail -f /var/log/daemon.log

 ### Domoticz

 In Domoticz -> Settings -> Hardware, add new Dummy hardware